 He explained that his wife gifted him with a ruby ring that changes its color because of the loss of his wife.
 After her death, the ruby gemstone retains its color and brilliance.

-During this period, the ruby gemstone was also believed to protect the body from diseases such as plague, poison, fever and maintains health vitality and happiness.
+During this period, the ruby gemstone helps to protect the body from diseases such as plague, poison, fever and maintains health vitality and happiness.

 According to legend, rubies were the symbol of bravery for the warriors.
 In England, Ruby was used for coronation rings and was a symbol of royalty.
 Price Andrew gifted a ruby engagement ring to the Duchess of York, Fergie.

 According to Greek people, ruby gems have equal power as that of the Sun and it could have the color of burning coal.
 Due to this reason, they named this stone as anthrax, which means “lively coal”.

 In ancient times Indians give the name Ratnanayaka to the ruby gemstone.
 According to Hindus, the ruby gemstone was the king and leader of precious stones.

 There was a belief that if you donate ruby stone to honor Krishna, then you will reborn as an emperor in future life.
 They considered that light-colored rubies were beneficial for women and dark color rubies for men.
 During this period they divided the rubies into three classes and that were upper class, middle class, and lower class.
 This classification was based on their flawlessness and beauty.

 They also believed that if the inferior ruby comes in contact with a superior one, then it can diminish its magical powers.